-- See yourself as a partner with the school, and be open to understanding our approach - Attend Back to School night - Read all email communications from the classroom and school administration - Communicate any concerns with the Lead Teacher and ask questions in a respectful manner reflecting our shared values - Add your perspective to our long term projects - Share any ideas or connections you hear from your child that you find interesting - Share your skills and talents - Participate remotely in the classroom experiences - Reach out to other families and create new relationships - Send in interesting repurposed and natural materials for the class to use - Bring in additional changes of clothing, diapers, etc. as necessary
+- See yourself as a partner with the school, and be open to understanding our approach - Attend Back to School night - Read all email communications from the classroom and school administration - Communicate any concerns with the Lead Teacher and ask questions in a respectful manner reflecting our shared values - Add your perspective to our long-term projects - Share any ideas or connections you hear from your child that you find interesting - Share your skills and talents - Participate remotely in the classroom experiences - Reach out to other families and create new relationships - · Send in interesting repurposed and natural materials for the class to use - Bring in additional changes of clothing, diapers, etc. as necessary

-In our approach, inspired by the pedagogical approach made famous from Reggio Emilia, Italy, the environment is considered "the third teacher" and recognized for its potential to inspire children.
 We strive to create spaces in which every material is intentionally chosen, and every area is evolving to encourage children to delve deeper into the investigations of their theories.
 We look for ways that the space can encourage collaboration, communication, exploration, and ways for the children to make their thinking visible.
 You may notice that the walls, furniture, and carpeting are kept neutral in order to highlight the work of the children.
 You may also notice that the materials are open-ended in order to encourage creative thinking.
 Most materials are either made of wood, recycled, are real-life props, or are found in nature.
 We would love if you could collect interesting materials for us.

-Good Mornings and Goodbyes
+Good Mornings